fooock/yourbtc.link/examples/simple/README.md

-# Running on the same host
+# Running services on the same host

 >This example is to show how we can install `bitcoind` with `lnd` in the same host like
 > a Raspberry or a virtual machine.